-Any person who uses the basic MFD functions, such as copy, print, network scan, and fax, provided by the TOE.
+Any person who uses the basic MFD functions, such as copy, print, scan, and network scan, provided by the TOE.

 - System Administrator

 A user who has been specifically granted the authority to configure settings of the TOE security functions.
 System administrator includes "key operator" who can use all the management functions, and "SA (system administrator privilege)" who can use a part of the management functions.